skip to main content

 Engagement Enhancement Extension

-• Present real-life problems that require the use of scientific notation (e.g., comparing sizes of planets, computing very large or small quantities).
+• Learners bring real-life problems that require the use of scientific notation (e.g., comparing sizes of planets, computing very large or small quantities) to class for more inclass practice and application.
+Gather the problems, have learners work in pairs then share with the class.

 Documents